aCertainProgrammer/search_engine_for_champnotes/README.md

 1. Download the proper ZIP relese
 2. Unpack the files
 3. Open your terminal (Linux) or cmd (Windows)
-4. Navigate to the folder the binaries are in by the "cd" command (for example, cd Documents\search_engine_for_champions in Windows (in linux the "/" is used instead of the "\"
+4. Navigate to the folder the binaries are in by the "cd" command (for example, cd C:\Users\rycerzklanu\Documents\search_engine_for_champions in Windows (in linux the "/" is used instead of the "\").
+You can also use a relative path.

 -----------------------